-Address to a Conference on Predictability in Science
+Address to the Pontifical Academy of Sciences during a Conference on Predictability in Science

 Rome, to the Pontifical Academy of Sciences

 I am pleased to greet the members of Pontifical Academy of Sciences on the occasion of this Plenary Assembly, and I thank Professor Nicola Cabibbo for his kind words of greeting in your name.
 The theme of your meeting – “Predictability in Science: Accuracy and Limitations” – deals with a distinctive attribute of modern science.
 Predictability, in fact, is one of the chief reasons for science’s prestige in contemporary society.
 The establishment of the scientific method has given the sciences the ability to predict phenomena, to study their development, and thus to control the environment in which man lives.